oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

    kubernetes                         ClusterIP      10.0.0.1      <none>           443/TCP              2d22h
    ```

-   In the example, the URL to access the admin server is: `http://52.188.176.103:7001/console`.
-The default username for the console is `weblogic` and the default password is `welcome1`.
+   In the example, the URL to access the Administration Server is: `http://52.188.176.103:7001/console`.
+The default user name for the Administration Console is `weblogic` and the default password is `welcome1`.
 Please change this for production deployments.

-   If the admin console is still not available, use `kubectl describe domain` to check domain status.
+   If the Administration Console is still not available, use `kubectl describe domain` to check domain status.

    ```bash
    kubectl describe domain domain1
    ```

-   Make sure status of cluster-1 is `ServersReady` and `Available`.
+   Make sure the status of cluster-1 is `ServersReady` and `Available`.

    ```yaml
    Status: